Certora/Documentation/docs/prover/checking/sanity.md

 example of a {term}`vacuous` rule &mdash; one that passes only because the preconditions are contradictory.

-The reachability check also flags situations where counterexamples are ruled out for reasons other than `require` statements.
+The vacuity check also flags situations where counterexamples are ruled out for reasons other than `require` statements.
 A common example comes from reusing `env` variables.
 Consider the following poorly-written rule: